Why "Community-Led" Conservation?

 The wildlife of Africa is in trouble.
 Elephants are killed every day for ivory.
 Rhinos are facing extinction in the few places where they are left, for vanity products made from their horn.
 Giraffes, lions, cheetahs, leopards — these and other species are rapidly disappearing in many areas.
 It is heartbreaking to imagine that the savannas and forests of Africa could one day be silent.

-At the same time, this community approach to conservation will help preserve the culture of the Maasai, traditions that have evolved from living on this land for millennia.
+At the same time, a local approach to conservation will help preserve the culture of the Maasai, traditions that have evolved from living on this land for millennia.
 Their wisdom includes practices for coexisting with and respecting the animals.
 In fact, it can be said that there are so many animals in the Mara today because of the people.
 These traditions, merged with science and modern conservation techniques, will help the next generation create their own path to sustainable coexistence.